 Credit scores are determined based on your credit report, therefore they are not the same thing.
 Credit reports are created by the industry’s three major credit bureaus: Equifax, Experian, and TransUnion.
 Credit reports for an individual may vary slightly between these three agencies, so it’s not uncommon for each to assign distinct credit scores.
 When you apply for a credit card or loan, issuers will consider both your complete credit report along with your credit score as an overall assessment of said credit report.

 Credit Score Basics: What Makes Up a Credit Score

 A credit score is comprised of a mixture of factors based on your personal information and previous, as well as current, financial activity.
 This data is available in your credit report.
 Payment history and current debt amount are the biggest determining elements when formulating one’s credit score, while credit history length, new credit, and credit mix make up the rest of the equation.
 Here’s a brief explanation of each:

-- Current debt amount – Ideally you want to owe as little as possible.
+- Current Debt Burden: Ideally you want to owe as little as possible.
 Having substantial existing debt will reflect negatively when calculating your credit score.

-- Credit history length – Having several years’ worth of borrowing and repaying money shows that you’re financially responsible and have been so long enough to make you a trustworthy borrower.
+- Credit History: Having several years’ worth of borrowing and repaying money shows that you’re financially responsible and have been so long enough to make you a trustworthy borrower.

-- Credit mix – It’s not just credit card accounts that are taken into consideration when determining a credit score.
-Mortgage loans, auto loans, retail accounts, and other instances of money lent are all looked at in order to form a transparent profile of a consumer.
+- Credit Mix: Mortgage loans, auto loans, retail accounts, and other instances of money lent are all looked at in order to form a transparent profile of a consumer.